 to Sri Lankan authorities last Tuesday (February 17), the Australian

-release of copies of the Indian magazine, Frontline detained at
+ordered the release of copies of the Indian magazine, Frontline

-the Colombo airport by Sri Lanka's Customs Department in January.
+detained at the Colombo airport by Sri Lanka's Customs Department

-The copies were of the special edition of the magazine marking
+in January.
+The copies were of the special edition of the magazine

-its 30th year, which republished a 1987 interview with slain LTTE
+marking its 30th year, which republished a 1987 interview with

-leader Velupillai Prabakaran, along with other interviews and
+slain LTTE leader Velupillai Prabakaran, along with other interviews

-articles from its archives.
-An official statement from the Prime
+and articles from its archives.
+An official statement from the

-Minister's office said that the interview with Prabakaran would
+Prime Minister's office said that the interview with Prabakaran

-requested more time from the Court of Appeal to decide on former
+of Sri Lanka requested more time from the Court of Appeal to decide

-LTTE Leader Kumaran Pathmanathan alias KP.
-Deputy Solicitor
+on former LTTE Leader Kumaran Pathmanathan alias KP.
+Deputy

-General Suhada Gamlath informed the Appeal Court that the Attorney
+Solicitor General Suhada Gamlath informed the Appeal Court that

-General's Department required more time to decide on the nature
+the Attorney General's Department required more time to decide

-of action to be taken against KP.
-He made this submission when
+on the nature of action to be taken against KP.
+He made this submission

 was taken up for hearing.
 The case has now been put off till February